spherex-xyz/spherex-contracts/README.md

 This is an abstract contract with 4 state variable, but to make sure they do not interrupt the layout of the inherited contract's variables, they are actually saved in distinct storage slots.
 This is why these are not normal state variables with names.
 These 4 special addresses contain:

 1. The address of the SphereXAdmin
-   * This account is the only one who can change the address of the OPERTOR state variable, and pass it's role to another address.
+   * This account is the only one who can change the address of the OPERATOR state variable, and pass it's role to another address.
 2. the address of the pendingSphereXAdmin
-   * This stte variable is used to implement a two step admin role transfer.
+   * This state variable is used to implement a two step admin role transfer.
 3. the address of the sphereXOperator
    * This account is the only onw responsible for managing the protected contract, including changing the address of the ENGINE.
 4. The address of the SphereXEngine - this is the address to which data is sent, and which classifies the transaction (at various points of execution).